Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Density Field Estimation

 Once we determined the redshift slices we can calculate the weight of a galaxy \textit{g} in the redshift slice \textit{s}, denoted as $w^{g}_{s}$, which is the probability of galaxy \textit{g} being in the redshift slice \textit{s}.
 For simplicity, we use a Gaussian probability distribution to calculate these weights for most of the galaxies in the sample that have a single solution for their photo-$z$.
 We put the center of the Gaussian PDF on the estimated photo-$z$, with a standard deviation calculated using the 68\% confidence interval of photo-$z$.
 Hence, $w^{g}_{s}$ can be calculated as

 where $z_{g}$ is the estimated photo-$z$ and integration domain is over \textit{s}th redshift interval.
 This is the contribution of galaxy \textit{g} to the density field of \textit{s}th redshift slice (Equation \ref{eq:densitySlice}).
-A fraction of sources have a second solution for their photo-$z$.
-This fraction increases monotonically with magnitude-cut on either $H$ or $K_{s}$ bands.
-With our choice of magnitude cut ($K_{s}\sim 24.5$), less than 7\% of sources in our sample, would have a second solution with $P>5\%$ for their photo-$z$.
-For these sources, we calculate the weights using their $z$PDF.
+For sources that have two peaks in their photo-$z$, a Gaussian PDF is not a good approximation.
+The fraction of these sources has a monotonically increasing relation with the selected magnitude-cut on the sample.
+With our choice of magnitude cut ($K_{s}=24.5$), less than 7\% of sources in our sample would have a second solution with $P>5\%$ for their photo-$z$.
+For these sources, we use their actual photo-$z$ PDF to calculate weights.

-Theoretically, all galaxies with a Gaussian probability distribution will have non-zero weights in all redshift slices.
+Theoretically, all galaxies with a Gaussian probability distribution have non-zero weights in all redshift slices.
 To reduce the computational time in the density estimation step, we only keep galaxies that have large enough weights, above a weight threshold of value $w_{th} =0.05$, in a redshift slice.
 Figure \ref{weights} shows the effect of different choices of $w_{th}$ on the sample.
-The upper panel shows the effective number of galaxies, a summation of all weights in a redshift slice, as a function of redshift.
+The upper panel shows the effective number of galaxies, the summation of all weights in a redshift slice, as a function of redshift.
 The black curve represents the original sample (without threshold on weights) which is plotted as a reference.
 A higher threshold decreases the effective number of galaxies in all redshifts.
 The middle panel shows the effective number of galaxies in each redshift slice divided by the effective number of galaxies in all slices.
 The lower panel shows the fraction of sources in the sample that enter the next step, or the factor by which the threshold on weights reduces the computation time.
-The choice of $w_{th}=0.05$ significantly shrinks the sample size in all redshift slices while minimally affecting the trend of galaxy distribution across the redshift range.
+The choice of $w_{th}=0.05$ significantly shrinks the sample size in all redshift slices while minimally affecting the distribution of galaxies across the whole redshift range.

 The upper panel in Figure \ref{histogram} shows the distribution of galaxies as a function of redshift.
 The dark blue histogram represents the number of galaxies that have measured photo-$z$ within a redshift slice and the light blue histogram shows the distribution of galaxies that have weights above $w_{th} = 0.05$ in each redshift slice.
 Vertical red lines between two panels show the centers of 135 redshift slices.
 The bottom panel in Figure \ref{histogram} shows the uncertainty of photo-$z$s (half of the $68\%$ confidence interval of calculated photo-$z$) as a function of redshift.
 The red dashed line shows the median of redshift uncertainties in each redshift slice.